 WFUNA's office is located at the ground floor of the Villa La Bocage.
 From Pregny Gate, head left and up the hill until you see a red house.
 See on the map.

-If you have any questions or problems, you can call our office at +41 22 917 32 13.
+If you have any questions or problems, you can call our office or any of our staff members.

 About the Palais des Nations